civican/legisinfo/43-2/bills/C-228/bill_text.md

 ### Section 2

-  **(1)** The Minister of Public Safety and Emergency Preparedness must, in consultation with representatives of the provinces, with a variety of Indigenous governing bodies and Indigenous organizations and with other relevant stakeholders such as non-governmental, non-profit, faith-based and private sector organizations, develop and implement a federal framework to reduce recidivism.
+  **(1)** The Minister of Public Safety and Emergency Preparedness must, in collaboration with representatives of the provinces and in consultation with Indigenous groups and other relevant stakeholders such as non-governmental, non-profit, faith-based and private sector organizations, develop and implement a federal framework to reduce recidivism.

   **(2)** The framework must include measures to

-    initiate pilot projects and develop standardized and evidence-based programs aimed at reducing recidivism;
+    initiate pilot projects and develop standardized and evidence-based programs to reduce recidivism;

-    promote the reintegration of people who have been incarcerated back into the community through access to adequate and ongoing resources as well as employment opportunities in order to lessen the likelihood of their reoffending;
+    promote the reintegration of people who have been incarcerated back into the community by ensuring that they have access to adequate and ongoing resources as well as employment opportunities in order to lessen the likelihood of their reoffending;

-    support faith-based and communal initiatives that aim to rehabilitate people who have been incarcerated;
+    support faith-based and communal initiatives that aim to rehabilitate people who have been incarcerated; and

-    review and implement international best practices related to the reduction of recidivism; and
+    review and implement international best practices related to the reduction of recidivism.

-    evaluate and improve risk assessment instruments and procedures to address racial and cultural biases and ensure that all people who are incarcerated have access to appropriate programs that will help reduce recidivism.

 ## Reports to Parliament